How You Get Good At Something

 If you like heartfelt endings look back.

-I was thinking I'd maybe at least give it a three for poppin' visuals, but when it's all said and done this was so much more than that.
 It's a reflection of our true selves.
 It's humankind in the twentyfirst century.
 It's a parallel world, with strengths and weaknesses just like ours, and a testament and hope to our human nature.
-That people really are inherently good.

 It's a promise.
 It's a gift.
 It's a dream.